Mabuhay and welcome to my blog and culinary adventure!

-My interest in cooking came at an early age as well.
-My Lolas (grandmothers) were a source of learning cooking skills and techniques–many afternoons of watching them at work in the kitchen, passing the knowledge from generations ago, often accompanied with their personal stories and anecdotes.
+My interest in cooking came at an early age, as well.
+My Lolas (grandmothers) were a source of learning cooking skills and techniques–many afternoons of watching them at work in the kitchen, passing the knowledge from generations ago, often accompanied by their personal stories and anecdotes.
 I started learning about our family tradition through recipes and my cultural heritage from Luzon Island.

-Foremost, it at the kitchen–I learned the most important of all lessons–how to be human– to laugh, cry, and love.
-It was at my grandmothers’ table, my Mom’s table, and now my table that we’ve chatted and confided our stories of recipes and life.
-They took the forms of meals and desserts, all lovingly and faithfully made, learning to taste, adjusting flavors, and then passing it on to the next taster–creating bonds at the table.
-It is through this blog that I would like to pass on what I have learned, and in turn open my culture and our food to envision a society that is open and diverse.
+Foremost, it at the kitchen–I learned the most important of all–how to be myself and create an environment to be safe–to laugh, cry, and love.
+It was at my grandmothers’ table, my Mom’s table, and now at my table that we’ve chatted and confided our stories of recipes and life.
+They took the forms of meals and desserts, all lovingly and faithfully made, learning tastes, adjusting flavors, and entrust to the next taster–bonding at their table.
+It is through this blog that I would like to pass on what I have learned, and in turn, open my culture and our food in the spirit of openness and diversity.

-Cooking these recipes helps preserve the memories from my life.
-This resurrection brings my grandmothers to life, and in turn celebrate the meaning they have imparted to me.
+Cooking these recipes helps preserve the memories of my life.
+This resurrection brings my grandmothers to life, and in turn, celebrates the meaning they have imparted to me.
 Through this adventure, I re-live the memories from my childhood and delve deeper into my heritage.
 As an avid reader of the Food Section of the New York Times, I recreate 5-star recipes, take on classic and timeless recipes from around the world and chefs, and recipes given to me by friends.
 I will add my own experience through postscript cooking notes with each of these dishes, imparting the knowledge to enhance the taste or celebrate it just as it is.

 As a nurse, I will delve into sharing my knowledge to enhance the information necessary to engage and provide a resource to the healing quality of ingredients and food, for nutrition is also a form of medical therapy.